gsmyridis/idencode/Readme.md

 ### `BitReader`
 `BitReader` wraps a `Read` and reads a stream of bits from it, storing the result in a `BitVec`.
 The BitVec is returned, making it easy to retrieve and interpret the bits.
+Similar to `BitWriter`, if the `BitReader` is instantiated with `term_bit = true`, the reader will look for the last, terminating bit; otherwise, it will read a multiple of 8 number of bits (all the bits in the bytes).

 ### `Encode` and `Decode`
 The `Encode` and `Decode` traits are implemented by various encoders and decoders.
 These traits define the behavior